U.K.-born Paul has worked as a librarian and bookseller since graduating from university. He now works as a freelance

 Religion has both brought mankind together and divided them over the centuries.
-Generally speaking, religious faith is generally on the decline in Western countries, but growing in other places around the world.
+By and large, religious faith is generally on the decline in Western countries, but growing in other places around the world.

 Opinion is divided over the pluses and minuses of religion.

-- People who are for religion often portraying it as something that gives humanity meaning and purpose, as well as providing a moral compass for people to navigate by.
+- People who are for religion often portray it as something that gives humanity meaning and purpose, as well as providing a moral compass for people to navigate by.

-- Those who are against religion, however, portray it as an irrational and restrictive force that historically has brought about wars, prejudice, and oppression.
+- Those who are against religion, however, characterize it as an irrational and restrictive force that historically has brought about wars, prejudice, and oppression.